Organic chemistry: Organic reactions

 Organic reactions are chemical reactions involving organic compounds.
 Many of these reactions are associated with functional groups.
 The general theory of these reactions involves careful analysis of such properties as the electron affinity of key atoms, bond strengths and steric hindrance.
 These factors can determine the relative stability of short-lived reactive intermediates, which usually directly determine the path of the reaction.

 The basic reaction types are: addition reactions, elimination reactions, substitution reactions, pericyclic reactions, rearrangement reactions and redox reactions.
 An example of a common reaction is a substitution reaction written as:

 where X is some functional group and Nu is a nucleophile.

 The number of possible organic reactions is infinite.
 However, certain general patterns are observed that can be used to describe many common or useful reactions.
 Each reaction has a stepwise reaction mechanism that explains how it happens in sequence—although the detailed description of steps is not always clear from a list of reactants alone.

 The stepwise course of any given reaction mechanism can be represented using arrow pushing techniques in which curved arrows are used to track the movement of electrons as starting materials transition through intermediates to final products.
+The mechanism for certain organic reactions remain subjects of ongoing debate and have not been fully elucidated.